The Empire Club of Canada

 In response, the Government of Ontario is acting to protecting Ontario’s economy and keeping workers on the job by cutting red tape and creating the conditions to get shovels in the ground faster.
 Though transformative legislation, policy changes, and historic investments, Ontario is laying the foundation to accelerate housing and infrastructure development, streamline municipal processes, and reduce regulatory burdens, all while fostering innovation and collaboration with local leaders and homebuilder alike.

-On February 17, 2025, The Empire Club of Canada will host The Honourable Robert J. Flack, Ontario’s Minister of Municipal Affairs and Housing, for a keynote speech entitled Protecting the Dream of Homeownership in Ontario to explain what’s next in Ontario’s plan to support families, attract investment, and create good jobs.
+On February 17, 2025, The Empire Club of Canada will host The Honourable Rob Flack, Ontario’s Minister of Municipal Affairs and Housing, for a keynote speech entitled Protecting the Dream of Homeownership in Ontario to explain what’s next in Ontario’s plan to support families, attract investment, and create good jobs.
 Working together, we can enhance affordability, ensure timely delivery of critical projects, and foster an innovative and resilient economy for decades to come.

 Rob is a lifelong businessman who was appointed to the role of Minister of Municipal Affairs and Housing in March of 2025.
 He previously served as Minister of Agriculture, Food and Agribusiness, as well as Associate Minister of Housing.